Transition to District Elections

 Why does districting matter?

 Districting determines which neighborhoods and communities are grouped together into a district for purposes of electing a City Council member.
-The City Council is seeking input on the district voting map for Foster City.
-Community members have an opportunity to share with the City Council how they think district boundaries should be drawn to best represent their community.
+The City Council was seeking input on the district voting map for Foster City.
+Community members had an opportunity to share with the City Council how they think district boundaries should be drawn to best represent their community.

 What is the criteria for shaping districts?